JuliaPackaging/BinaryBuilder.jl/docs/src/building.md

 ```

 * [`Dependency`](@ref) specify a JLL package that is necessary to build and load
-  the current builder;
+  the current builder.
+Binaries for the target platform will be installed;
 * [`BuildDependency`](@ref) is a JLL package necessary only to build the current
   package, but not to load it.
+This dependency will install binaries for the
-This dependency will not be added to the list of
+  target platforms and will not be added to the list of the dependencies of the
-  the dependencies of the generated JLL package.
+  generated JLL package;
+* [`HostBuildDependency`](@ref): similar to `BuildDependency`, but it will
+  install binaries for the host system.
+This kind of dependency is usually
+  added to provide some binary utilities to run during the build process.

-The argument of `Dependency` and `BuildDependency` can also be a
+The argument of `Dependency`, `BuildDependency`, and `HostBuildDependency` can
-`Pkg.PackageSpec`, with which you can specify more details about the dependency,
+also be a `Pkg.PackageSpec`, with which you can specify more details about the
-like a version number, or also a non-registered package.
-Note that in Yggdrasil
+dependency, like a version number, or also a non-registered package.
+Note that
-only JLL packages in the [General
+in Yggdrasil only JLL packages in the [General
 registry](https://github.com/JuliaRegistries/General) can be accepted.

-The dependencies will be installed under `${prefix}` within the build
+The dependencies for the target system (`Dependency` and `BuildDependency`) will
+be installed under `${prefix}` within the build environment, while the
-environment.
+dependencies for the host system (`HostBuildDependency`) will be installed under
+`${host_prefix}`.

 In the wizard, dependencies can be specified with the prompt: *Do you require
 any (binary) dependencies?  [y/N]*.